thelmann/P.syringae-leaf-colonization/README.md

 With the exception of KB experiments and set2IT095, all plant experiments are paired technical replicates sequenced separately.
 Sequencing replicates of time0 samples were combined for a given experiment.
-For the analysis in this paper, fitness values from technical replicates were averaged for a given experiment.
+For the analysis in this paper, fitness values from technical replicates were calculated separately, and averaged for a given experiment.